 King of the Andals, the Rhoynar, and the First Men (claimant)

 The Sworn Sword (mentioned)

 a black three headed-dragon on red|

 (Gules, a dragon thrice-headed sable)

 Daemon I Blackfyre, born Daemon Waters, was the bastard son of Princess Daena Targaryen and King Aegon IV Targaryen.
-Daemon swayed half the kingdom to support his claim to the Iron Throne against King Daeron II Targaryen in a war now called the First Blackfyre Rebellion.
+Daemon founded House Blackfyre, named after the Targaryen Valyrian steel sword.
+He fought against his trueborn half-brother, King Daeron II Targaryen, for the Iron Throne in the First Blackfyre Rebellion.

-Daemon was the first and greatest of the Blackfyre Pretenders.
-As a bastard and the founder of House Blackfyre, Daemon bore the arms of House Targaryen with the colors reversed: a black three-headed dragon on a red field.
+Daemon was the first and greatest of the five Blackfyre Pretenders.
+As a bastard of House Targaryen Daemon bore the arms of House Targaryen with the colors reversed: a black three-headed dragon on a red field.
 Thus he became known as the Black Dragon.